openmpf/openmpf-build-tools/README.md

 ### Building C++ and Java Component SDKs with `build_components.py`
 * To build the C++ SDK, set `-csdk` to the path to the C++ Component SDK source code.
 * To build the Java SDK, Set `-jsdk` to the path to the Java Component SDK source code.
-* Example: `python build_components.py -csdk ~/openmpf-projects/openmpf-cpp-component-sdk -jsdk ~/openmpf-projects/openmpf-java-component-sdk`
+* Example: `python3 build_components.py -csdk ~/openmpf-projects/openmpf-cpp-component-sdk -jsdk ~/openmpf-projects/openmpf-java-component-sdk`

 ### Building Components with `build_components.py`